asterics/AsTeRICS-Ergo/README.md

 ### Building project

-* Open a terminal window in the root folder of the repository and call
+* Open a terminal window in the root folder of the AsTeRICS-Ergo repository and call
 ```ant APE-copy```
 * To test the result, go to the ```build\merged\bin\ARE``` subfolder, start the ARE and open the starting webpage.
 ```